-The component will consist of two main sub-components, the Aggregation and the Classification.
+The component will consist of two main sub-components, the Aggregation and the Segmentation.
 Firstly, the Aggregation sub-component will be responsible for collecting smaller, similar, and adjacent data from heterogenous sources and combining them to larger sums.
-The Classification sub-component uses data mining techniques to extract useful information from the data.
-The sub-component will utilize unsupervised learning algorithms to examine patterns in the data and classify them in clusters, based on the operator's relative objective.
-The resulting clusters will be fed to other iVPP platform components contributing to the final decision-making process.
+The Segmentation sub-component uses data mining techniques to extract useful information from the data.
+The sub-component will utilize unsupervised learning algorithms to examine patterns in the data and segment them into clusters, based on the operator's relative objective.
+The labels of the clustered data will be stored in the database and be available to the other components of the iVPP.
+The clustering sub-component of Segmentation will be the classification sub-component will classify new prosumers into the already existing groups created by the clustering sub-component based on a number of load measurements.

-Figure 5.6: Aggregation and Classification functionality diagram
+Figure 5.6: Aggregation and Classification functionality diagram.